Lifting trianguline Galois representations along isogenies: Introduction

 By a \emph{line} in a free module over an arbitrary ring we mean a free submodule of rank $1$.
 By a \emph{saturated line} we mean a line that is not properly contained in any other line.

-We will work with rigid analytic spaces in the sense of Tate's theory.
-If $K$ is a $p$-adic field and $X$ a rigid analytic space over $K$, we denote by $\cO_X$ the structure sheaf of (rigid analytic functions on) $X$, and if $U$ is any open subdomain of $X$, we write $\cO_X(U)^\circ$ for the $\cO_K$-subalgebra of $\cO_X(U)$ of functions of norm bounded by $1$ everywhere on $U$.
-We say that $X$ is \emph{wide open} if there exists an admissible covering $\{X_i\}_{i\in\N}$ of $X$ by affinoid domains $X_i$ such that, for every $i$, $X_i\subset X_{i+1}$ and the pullback $\cO(X_{i+1})\to\cO(X_i)$ via the inclusion is compact.

-Given a formal scheme $\Spf(A)$ over $\Spf(\cO_K)$, we denote by $\Spf(A)^\rig$ its rigid analytic generic fiber (a rigid analytic space over $K$) in the sense of Berthelot; we refer to the construction presented in \cite[Section 7]{dejong}.

 \textbf{Acknowledgments.} This paper was prepared while I was a postdoctoral fellow at a series of institutions: the Max Planck Institute for Mathematics in Bonn, Heidelberg University, and currently the University of Luxembourg.
 I am grateful to all of them for their financial support and the excellent working environment.
-I thank Laurent Berger and Giovanni Di Matteo for interesting discussions about the current paper, Giovanni's thesis and their subsequent joint work.
-I also thank Gebhard B\"ockle, Vincent Daruvar, Eugen Hellmann, Adrian Iovita, Cédric Pépin, Vincent Pilloni, Benjamin Schraen and Jacques Tilouine for their comments.
+I thank Laurent Berger and Giovanni Di Matteo for interesting discussions about this paper, Giovanni's thesis and their subsequent joint work.
+I thank Vincent Daruvar for a careful reading of a very early version of this paper.
+I also thank Gebhard B\"ockle, Eugen Hellmann, Adrian Iovita, Cédric Pépin, Vincent Pilloni, Benjamin Schraen and Jacques Tilouine for their comments.